crozone/ReedSolomonCCSDS/README.md

 # Methods

+### Rs8.Encode(Span<byte> block, bool dualBasis = false)
+`public static void Encode(Span<byte> block, bool dualBasis = false)`

+Takes a `Span<byte>` `block` of length `Rs8.BlockLength` (255), of which the first 223 bytes are data, and the last 32 bytes are space for parity.
+Parity is calculated for data, and then written to the last 32 bytes of the block.

+This overload is the equivalent of calling:

+`Encode(block.Slice(0, Rs8.DataLength), block.Slice(Rs8.DataLength, Rs8.ParityLength), dualBasis);`

 ### Rs8.Encode(Span<byte> data, Span<byte> parity, bool dualBasis = false)
 `public static void Encode(Span<byte> data, Span<byte> parity, bool dualBasis = false)`

 Takes a `Span<byte>` `data` of length `Rs8.DataLength` (223), and writes the parity of it into a `Span<byte>` `parity` of length `Rs8.ParityLength` (32).

-Conventional form is used by default, but can be switched to dual-basis by setting `dualBasis` to `true`.
+Conventional form is used by default, but can be switched to dual-basis form by setting `dualBasis` to `true`.

-A common scenario is to create a single contiguous 255 byte block of memory, and use the `Span<T>` slicing methods to pass the first 223 bytes in as data, and the last 32 bytes in as parity:
+A common scenario is to create a single contiguous 255 byte block of memory, fill the first 223 bytes with data, and pass the whole thing to the first overload of the encode method:

 ```
 // Create a 255 byte block